icsharpcode/AvaloniaILSpy/README.md

 This includes Linux, Mac and Windows.

 How to run on Linux:
-- make sure you have installed `ttf-ms-fonts` package
+- just open it
-- grant it the rights to execute `chmod a+x ILSpy`
+- if you have trouble, please try to grant it the rights to execute `chmod a+x ILSpy`
-- run  `./ILSpy`
+- you could also run it in command line by `./ILSpy`

 How to run on Mac:
 - just move the app into `/Applications` folder and open it